Amazonas (Peruvian department): Republic

 The department of Amazonas was created by a law issued by the government of the marshal Agustín Gamarra, promulgated on November 21, 1832.
 The initiative belonged to two illustrious children of Chachapoyas: Modesto de la Vega and José Braulio de Camporredondo.
 Camporredondo was in charge of the presidency of the republic, in absence of the marshall Gamarra.
+Four years later, a department of the same name was established alongside the Peru–Bolivian Confederation.

 The same law contained a series of norms to promote the economic development of the new Hindu network including exonerations of rights in its commerce with Ecuador or Brazil.
 In accordance with this law, the regions of Pataz, Chachapoyas and Maynas will stay inside the limits of the Amazonas Region.

 Salaverry tried futilely to annul the creation of this department that, later, according to diverse demarcating dispositions was diminishing in its area.
 Most of its territory was dismembered in 1866, when the department of Loreto was created.

 The creation of its current provinces was realized in the following dates: